-The purpose of this lesson is to introduce learners to our global community.
-Learners will understand that they share the Earth with many other people and they have a responsibility to be good stewards of the Earth by helping care for it.
+This lesson introduces learners to our global community.
+Learners see how they depend on the earth and the earth depends on them.
+Since we share the earth with many other people, we have a responsibility (for the good of all) to be good stewards of the earth by helping care for it.

 The learner will: